Pituitary Disorders

 The treatment of a pituitary disorder depends on its cause.
 If hormone deficiency is to blame, hormone replacement therapy is likely the best treatment.

-If a tumour is the cause of a pituitary disorder, this can sometimes be treated with medication.
 For some types of tumour, surgery may be required to remove it.
 If the tumour is not completely removed or if it continues to grow, further treatment in the form of radiotherapy may also be needed after surgery.
 Depending on how much of the gland itself is removed, lifelong hormone replacement may be required.

 Pituitary Disorders Specialists